cfshi/coronavirus/proposal.md

 		- The epidemic findings from science community is part of the information the public, media and international community rely on.
 They play a powerful role during public health crises due to the time urgency with which they can disseminate new information, accurate or not. (ref: [Early in the Epidemic: Impact of preprints on global discourse of 2019-nCoV transmissibility](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3536663)).
 We can also check findings of preprint (speedy information delivery, lack of peer review) in terms of accuracy and how misinformation get circulated based on those findings. (see [examples](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3536663))
 		- (CS’s confusion: Is context same as noise in modelling (e.g., Park and Dushoff 2020):  dynamical or process; noise(randomness directly or indirectly affecting disease transmission); observation noise(randomness underlying how many true cases reported).
 Based on their definition, how do context or media, public reaction and pubic policy-guideline fit into models?
 Is it a right question?)
 		- (CS: It will be good to incorporate modelling ideas in this project but WHAT?
 Also, how workable is it to compare this coronavirus to 2012 MERS and 2002 SARS in terms of the spread and reaction context ?)
 	- Official health websites:  WHO, [US CDC](https://www.cdc.gov/coronavirus/index.html), [National Health Commission of PRC](http://en.nhc.gov.cn/index.html), [Canada PHAC](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection.html), [Taiwan CDC](https://www.cdc.gov.tw/En), [Singapore CDC](https://www.ncid.sg/Pages/default.aspx), [Hong Kong CDC]().
 We will include the disease control and prevention centre in Japan later if

-We will add sources (e.g., [Central China Normal Univeristy](http://news.ccnu.edu.cn/index.htm), []Wuhan University(https://www.whu.edu.cn/xxfy/) etc for our contextual analysis.
+* We will add sources (e.g., [Central China Normal Univeristy](http://news.ccnu.edu.cn/index.htm), []Wuhan University(https://www.whu.edu.cn/xxfy/) etc for our contextual analysis.

 # Methods:
 -  Data mining:
-	- textual analysis by AI based on coding book which will be based on a pilot study)
+	* textual analysis of news media and Twitter are implemented by AI based on coding book which will be based on a pilot study.
+The findings of textual analysis
-	- Contextual analysis by researchers
-	- summarizing and comparing policy, guidelines and recommendation by national and international health organitions

-* modelling:  incorporating media coverage, public and institutional reaction and report (which can be based on modelling results by scientific community and WHO etc), time travelling and spread network (geographical)
-- Coding Book and Guideline
-	* Human Coders and AI (?) will be based on a coding book (see attached for some basic ideas)
+		- Human Coders and AI (?):
-	* key words search for
-		- Google trend, and official public health websites: coronavirus, 19-nCov, COVID-19, influenza, 武疫 (Wu Virus)，武漢病毒 (Wuhan Virus)，武漢(Wuhan)，武漢肺炎 (Wuhan pneumonia)，肺炎 (pneumonia)，冠状病毒 (coronavirus), 新型冠状病毒 (novel coronavirus), 武漢新型冠状病毒 (Wuhan novel coronavirus)
+			- (fill in what it is about	)
+			- ( fill in sentences on AI part)
+			- (fill in sentences on coders)

-The textual analysis will be conducted based on a coding book we will draft when the funding is approved.
+			- The textual analysis will be conducted based on a coding book we will draft when the funding is approved.
 The coding book should list themes and frames for analyzing the texts, which will be categorized based on a pilot study as part of drawing the coding book.
 The basic structure of the themes will outline what (e.g. ), in addition to information types  (e.g., news, information and misinformation/fake news based on sources: verified, anonymous, speculation), who (e.g. active vs. passive subject), where (e.g., country, region and city), and theme tone (e.g., negative, positive, neutral).  (see  attached [Basic Coding frame](https://github.com/cfshi/coronavirus/blob/master/coding%20book.md) for what themes are like)
+- Contextual analysis by researchers
+	- (fill in what contextual analysis is)

-We will do textual and contextual analyses based on the quantitative results to elaborate how information is framed and disseminated in this uncertain
+	-   How media content and information are framed are often socially and politically cultivated \cite{}.
+We will  implement contextual analyses of the quantitative findings and elaborate how information is framed and disseminated in this uncertain circumstances into context.
+	- summarizing and comparing policy, guidelines and recommendation by national and international health organizations.
+- modelling (Can we do this?_:  incorporating media coverage, public and institutional reaction and report (which can be based on modelling results by scientific community and WHO etc), time travelling and spread network (geographical)

+	* key words search for Google trend analysis, and official public health websites: coronavirus, 19-nCov, COVID-19, influenza, 武疫 (Wu Virus)，武漢病毒 (Wuhan Virus)，武漢(Wuhan)，武漢肺炎 (Wuhan pneumonia)，肺炎 (pneumonia)，冠状病毒 (coronavirus), 新型冠状病毒 (novel coronavirus), 武漢新型冠状病毒 (Wuhan novel coronavirus)
 -  general public:
 	- Data:  travel, [movies](https://www.boxofficemojo.com/?ref_=bo_nb_di_mojologo), restaurants in Taiwan, Singapore, H.K., Canada and USA; or should we focus on North America and on travel and [movie box office](https://www.boxofficemojo.com/?ref_=bo_nb_di_mojologo)?